DynamoDS/DesignScript/README.md

 # DesignScript

-DesignScript is a domain specific language for flow-based programming.
+DesignScript is a domain specific language for data flow programming with applications in CAD.

-This repository holds shared information for the DesignScript language and is under development.
+This repository holds shared information for the DesignScript language and is under active development.